In a Nutshell:

 Benefits

-• Innovative, versatile, and built to last
+• Innovative, versatile, built to last

 • It sports a three-wheel